chrisabrams/dragon/README.md

 - `super()` is used, and is expected to be used by developers to call parent methods.
 - [io.js](https://iojs.org/en/index.html) is required for server-side usage.

+### Collections
+- Collections use the base Model by default instead of whining about not having a Model

 ### Mixins
 - No more `.extend()` for mixing.
 Just use `Object.assign` directly.